 Every HR professional has asked this question at some point in their life before closing an interview session, “Why do you want the job.”
 If you are hiring people who see the position as yet another job and not as a responsibility or passion; their motivation is going to fade sooner or later.
 Even Jon Brodsky, one of the key business leaders at personal finance website Finder, also agrees that taking a sense of pride in work is quite an essential behavioral competency to excel at work.
 He says,

 “Most people are in their jobs because, well, they need a job.
 This means

 that they work just hard enough so that they skirt under the radar -- they

 don’t want to be the best or the worst performer.
 They want to be

-invisible, go home at night and never think about work in the shower.
-While I’d never expect everyone to care as much as a founder or senior executive, the most successful people I’ve seen care that the work that comes off their desk reflects the best possible thinking and effort that they could muster at the time.
+Invisible, go home at night and never think about work in the shower.
+While I’d never expected everyone to care as much as a founder or senior executive, the most successful people I’ve seen the care that the work that comes off their desk reflects the best possible thinking and effort that they could muster at the time.
 And then push a little bit past that. “

 The Way Forward

 While these are some of the essential competencies to excel at work, organizations are now going for more specific behavioral frameworks to assess suitability for a role.
 A behavioral competency framework for a particular role can predict how a future candidate is going to perform, factoring the complexity and other crucial aspects of the role.
 For that, you can run a set of psychometric assessments to measure candidates against the particular competencies and predict job performance beforehand with detailed scores of different competencies.
 Or, you can also go for role-based behavioral assessments that can help you save time in your hiring decisions while allowing you to get a peek into the actual personality of the candidate.